BrandonMurimi/Healthy-Tracker-Assignment-7/template_analysis.md

 Justification for Selecting Automated Kanban
 For our Health Tracker System, I recommend the Automated Kanban template because:

-Agile Alignment:
+1-Agile Alignment:

 Perfectly matches our sprint-based workflow from Assignments 5-6

 Supports continuous delivery of features like step tracking and data visualization

-Time-Saving Automation:
+2-Time-Saving Automation:

 Automatic movement of issues between columns (e.g., moves to "Done" when PRs are merged)

 Reduces manual board maintenance for our small team

-Customization Potential:
+3-Customization Potential:

 Easily adaptable to add columns like "Testing" and "Blocked"

 Supports labeling system for features (US-001 to US-010) and bugs

-Integration Benefits:
+4-Integration Benefits:

 Directly links to our existing GitHub Issues for user stories

 Shows real-time development progress without additional tools

-Visual Clarity:
+5-Visual Clarity:

 Clear workflow stages match our development process